alexrudnick/dissertation/BURNDOWN.md

         * we can fit Spanish wikipedia
       * how does training data size affect quality?
     * turn inferred document vectors into features for classification
-    * there's just one vector per sentence, so just turn that into one feature per vector dimension, and the classifier for the individual lemma can figure out what to do with each dimension.
+    * CONCEPTUALLY DONE there's just one vector per sentence, so there's your feature vector.
   * parse features if that's not too hard?

 ## multilingual